UMN-BarleyOatSilphium/BarleyEnvironmentGWS/README.md

 This repository contains information and code for replicating the analyses performed in the article below:

-Article Title: *Accurate genomewide predictions of barley phenotypes across North American environments*
+Article Title: *Accurate predictions of barley phenotypes using genomewide markers and environmental covariates*
 Journal: *Crop Science*
 Authors: Jeffrey L. Neyhart, Kevin A.T.
 Silverstein, and Kevin P.
 Smith